saymrwulf/go-ethereum/notes.md

-2017-08-01T07:35:00 - Implementing approach from a new paper read last night (go-ethereum) 2017-08-01T00:10:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-08-01T08:38:00 - Implementing approach from a new paper read last night (go-ethereum)
+2017-08-01T07:35:00 - Implementing approach from a new paper read last night (go-ethereum) 2017-08-01T00:10:00 - Quick fix, referencing a known issue from the official repo (go-ethereum) 2017-08-01T08:38:00 - Implementing approach from a new paper read last night (go-ethereum) 2017-08-13T07:50:00 - Minor doc updates: linking to article on quantization (go-ethereum)